 During the quarter ended March 31, 2012, we entered a grain supply contract for the Indiana Distillery and during the quarter ended June 30, 2012 we extended this agreement for use at our Atchison facility.
-The grain supply contracts permit us to purchase corn for delivery up to 12 months in the future, at fixed prices.
+The grain supply contracts permit us to purchase corn for delivery up to 12 months in the future, at negotiated prices.
 The pricing for these contracts is based on a formula using several factors.

-Supply for commodities has been tight during the first six months of 2012 due, in part, to the drought in the United States.
-Market prices for commodities, including corn, have been near historic highs in June 2012, and accordingly, this impacts the pricing we pay under our grain supply agreements.
+Supply for commodities has been tight during the first nine months of 2012 due, in part, to the drought in the Midwestern United States.
+Market prices for commodities, including corn, have been near historic highs in summer of 2012, reaching a high in August 2012.
+This impacts the pricing we pay under our grain supply agreements.